bobbingwide/oik-weightcountry-shipping/README.md

 4. Enable Shipping Debug Mode when modifying rates

 ## Upgrade Notice
+# 1.4.0
+This plugin is no longer supported.
+Please switch to [oik-weight-zone-shipping](https://wordpress.org/plugins/oik-weight-zone-shipping).

 # 1.3.4
 Tested with WordPress 4.7.3, WooCommerce 2.6.14 and WooCommerce 3.0 and PHP 7.1